mattmacdermott1/agentfoundations.net/index.markdown

 layout: home
 ---

-Agent Foundations 2026 at CMU will be a 5-day conference on agent foundations.
-It will take place March 2–6, 2026, and will be third in the Agent Foundations conference series.
+Agent Foundations 2026 will be a 5-day conference on fundamental mathematical research into agency.
+It will take place **March 2–6, 2026 at Carnegie Mellon University**, and will be the third conference in the Agent Foundations series.

+Topics covered will include:
+- Condensations
+- Natural Latents
+- Partial Information Decomposition
+- The Formal Theory of Boundaries
+- Logical Induction
+- Bounded Optimality
+- Decision Theory

+**Apply:** [HERE] by [DATE]